-President & CEO, International Bank of Commerce - Laredo, Texas
+CEO of International Bank of Commerce, Laredo, Texas

 IBC’s strategic development designed by Nixon and his leadership team is best summed up in the company’s credo, “We Do More.”
 The bank’s outstanding growth and consistent performance with Nixon at the helm is what sets it apart from other institutions.

 Internationally, Nixon was instrumental in the passage of the North American Free Trade Agreement.
 In May of 2008, IBC was recognized with the United States-Mexico Chamber of Commerce’s Good Neighbor Award for the bank’s contribution to the passage of NAFTA, on its 15th anniversary.
 Nixon has also been actively involved in its financial development, which has occurred between the U.S. and Mexico.

 Nixon’s approach to banking, in which all customers large and small are cherished, is that which he describes as “local.”
 This unorthodox business environment has been achieved through years of building outstanding rapport with the communities IBC serves.
 This is clearly visible as he is avidly involved in the community and gives of his time willingly.
 Nixon promotes generosity and volunteerism from his employees by encouraging them to participate in charitable events.
 Through his selfless example, almost 70 percent of IBC employees participate in civic activities with various non-profit organizations.
 This commitment resulted in IBC receiving the Governor’s Volunteer Award for the State of Texas.